-- Repair on Marina Breakwater at McGee Beach - Proposed improvements consist of demolishing the existing elevated concrete cap and constructing a new breakwater and concrete cap in its place.
+Repair on Marina Breakwater at McGee Beach

+- Proposed improvements consist of demolishing the existing elevated concrete cap and constructing a new breakwater and concrete cap in its place.
 The existing rock breakwater and concrete cap will be repaired and raised.
 These improvements will help fortify the seawall against wave attack by preventing failure of the breakwater and excessive erosion of McGee Beach.
 Construct and place rock ballast (smaller stones) to fill gaps between larger stone and provide a base for the new concrete cap.
-Build new cap wider (assumed here to be 2 ft. wider) and higher (assumed here to be 1 ft. higher) than original. - McGee Beach Nourishment/Boat Basin Dredging - The proposed improvements consist of nourishing McGee Beach in order to improve potential storm damage reduction at the seawall.
+Build new cap wider (assumed here to be 2 ft. wider) and higher (assumed here to be 1 ft. higher) than original. - AE Selected (LAN)

+McGee Beach Nourishment/Boat Basin Dredging

+- The proposed improvements consist of nourishing McGee Beach in order to improve potential storm damage reduction at the seawall.
 A wider beach will help the seawall survive a storm of longer duration or greater intensity.
 Sand may be trucked in from upland sources, such as quarries near the Nueces River, or dredged from the marina or bay.
-This project would address beach nourishment as well as shoaling issues in the marina. - Science and History Museum Flood Wall (Currently Under Negotiations) - This project is to construct a new floodwall (or a coastal structure) that would follow a "hypotenuse" alignment between the existing Promenade and the USACE Bulkhead.
+This project would address beach nourishment as well as shoaling issues in the marina. - AE Selected (Govind)

+• Science and History Museum Flood Wall (Currently Under Negotiations)

+- This project is to construct a new floodwall (or a coastal structure) that would follow a "hypotenuse" alignment between the existing Promenade and the USACE Bulkhead.
 The project would also backfill the triangle to make it function more like a coastal structure.
-This would also provide additional land area for future use. - Kinney and Power Street Pump Station Improvements - The downtown flood protection system relies on two pump stations, Power Street Pump Station and the Kinney Street Pump Station, to service this drainage basin during a significant storm event.
+This would also provide additional land area for future use. - AE Selected (HDR) - The consultant submitted their proposal on 4/26/17; it will be reviewed and negotiated prior to contract execution.

+• Kinney and Power Street Pump Station Improvements

+- The downtown flood protection system relies on two pump stations, Power Street Pump Station and the Kinney Street Pump Station, to service this drainage basin during a significant storm event.
 Previous design and studies for Downtown Drainage projects included a new storm water concrete interceptor box with new inlets that was constructed in 2007 along Water Street to allow transfer of flows between the two stations, and replacement of the Kinney Street pump station in 2009.
 Preliminary studies indicate that a third pump station is required to meet the 100-year event.
 This project evaluates the requirements and capacity to determine the feasibility of interim solutions to maximize the capacity at the Power Street Pump Station before adding the major investment of the third pump station.
-The project should include 2D modeling to better define the demands to enhance the reliability and capacity of the downtown storm water pumping system.
+The project should include 2D modeling to better define the demands to enhance the reliability and capacity of the downtown storm water pumping system. - AE Selected (Urban) - A scoping meeting has been scheduled with the consultant for 05/03/17.

-ATTACHMENTS: None
+ATTACHMENTS: